-A warm winter welcome to all hard to believe we are near the halfway point of the school year already and Mother Nature has been pretty good to us regarding two-hour delays or cancellation of school.
+A warm winter welcome to all as we begin our second semester.
+Hard to believe we are near the halfway point of the school year already.
 As always, you will receive calls from our automated system on days in which we have adjusted or with messages from the schools.
 If you have not been receiving or have had problems please contact the school offices for assistance.
 As we begin a new calendar year we would like to recognize our Board of Education members and thank them for all they do in the District.
 January is designated as School Board Recognition month in Ohio.
 The Lisbon Exempted Village School District is joining with other districts throughout the state to recognize the important contributions school board members make to their communities.

 Ohioans benefit every day from the dedicated energies and countless hours devoted by a group of more than 3,400 men and women across the state.
 These public servants are elected to serve by local citizens and receive little compensation for their tireless effects.
 These men and women are the local school board members of Ohio.